 • Be “aware” of the tendency you have to eat poorly on the weekends.
 Awareness that you have developed unhealthy habits to reward yourself alone can be helpful.

 • Find activities that you enjoy that replace the desire to eat a lot of unhealthy foods, or drink too much alcohol.
 Maybe it’s joining a sports team, a running club, getting more sleep (not really an activity, but helpful), or doing some community service.
 Stress and lack of sleep are a big driver of overeating, so adding some activities you enjoy can help reduce stress in your life.
-If you have challenges with stress, this article I wrote about my battle with stress may be helpful for you: My Battle With Stress.

 • Make your hardest workout on Saturday, or Sunday.
 I always train my legs on Saturday, which is an absolutely brutal workout that I dread.
 But it helps keep me in line so I eat smarter on the weekends.
 Because my leg workout is so intense, I don’t want to negate all the effort with poor eating later that night, or during the weekend in general.

 • You may consider weighing yourself on Monday Mornings as I describe in this article: Track Body Weight with Monday Morning Weigh-Ins.
 The accountability may help you stay in line during the weekend.